robsondepaula/spring-angular/README.md

 ## employeemanager

-Java backend using Spring Boot, Spring Web, Spring Data and Lombok.
+Java backend using Spring Boot, Spring Web, Spring Data, Spring Security and Lombok.

 Using a docker compose file to spin up a MySQL DB and shell scripts to load test data generated using [Mockaroo](https://www.mockaroo.com/).